-Prerequisite(s): (MTH20) or (MTH55)

-Includes basic algebraic concepts with culinary applications, basic statistics and graphing, graphing in a rectangular coordinate system, and weights, measures and metric conversion.
+Prerequisite(s): (MTH20) or (MTH55), or instructor consent Includes basic algebraic concepts with culinary applications, basic statistics and graphing, graphing in a rectangular coordinate system, and weights, measures and metric conversion.
 Offered by the mathematics department in cooperation with the culinary education faculty.
 Enrollment in the culinary program required as a co-requisite for this course.